-Fute New Para Ref Comment on proposed deletion of highlighted material, significant edits, Exta nt IES ired to competently perform the work of New Para Ref and other notes - t professionals.
-66. • assessment of the capabilities and betence of audit professionals may be ed out by: Paragraph deleted.
-Some of the content is captured in paragraph A34 (a) the IFAC member body of which an individual is a member (including through the member body's peer review process); (b) another IFAC member body; (c) a third party (e.g., education or training organization, government or regulatory authority, or workplace assessor under the authority of the member body); (d) an audit organization (including through the organization's quality control systems); or (e) a combination of these. quali re external agencies are responsible for fying audit professionals, member bodies Id encourage them to adopt IFAC standards.

-Section 3: The Engagement Partner

-67. Specific professional, legal or regulatory Paragraph deleted; Some of requirements exist which govern the scope, the content is captured in performance and conduct of the audit paragraph A7. engagement.
+Comment on proposed deletion of highlighted material, significant edits, Exta nt IES 8 audit professionals.
+New Para Ref and other notes · engagement partner.
+66. The assessment of the capabilities and competence of audit professionals may be carried out by: (a) the IFAC member body of which an individual is a member (including through the member body's peer review process); (b) another IFAC member body; (c) a third party (e.g., education or training organization, government or regulatory authority, or workplace assessor under the authority of the member body); (d) an audit organization (including through the organization's quality control systems); or (e) a combination of these.
+Where external agencies are responsible for qualifying audit professionals, member bodies should encourage them to adopt IFAC standards.
+Paragraph deleted.
+Content does not align with the focus on the requirement which specifies the professional competence of the engagement partner.
+Sect Gene ion 3: The Engagement Partner 67.
+Specific professional, legal or regulatory requirements exist which govern the scope, performance and conduct of the audit engagement.
 In some instances, specific requirements regulate who may act as the engagement partner on an audit engagement.
 Such requirements are referred to below as licensing regimes.
 This term is used to refer to the range of instances where the authority or permission to act as the engagement partner is restricted to certain individuals who meet specific requirements.
 These specific requirements may be set by a professional, legal or regulatory body.
+Paragraph deleted; Content does not align with the focus on the requirement which specifies the professional competence of the engagement partner.
 68. Audit licensing regimes differ.
-Where IFAC Paragraph deleted; Some of member bodies have the legal authority to the content is captured in license auditors, it is expected that professional
+Where IFAC member bodies have the legal authority to Paragraph deleted; Content does not align with the focus